slowbreathing/slowbreathing.github.io/_posts/2019-04-01-introduction.md

 Listing-3
 {% endhighlight %}

 Line 16-21 is where the call is being made to functions "movex" and "movey".
 The question is can a profiler pinpoint how the java code executes and the resource stalls that this code is going to encounter.
-Once this is understood, similar analogy can be extended to more complex code.
+Once this is understood, a similar analogy can be extended to more complex code.
 Just before we get started a few things to keep in mind.
 > * The profiler being used is <a href="https://www.oracle.com/technetwork/server-storage/solarisstudio/features/performance-analyzer-2292312.html">Performance Analyzer</a> also called <a href="https://www.oracle.com/technetwork/server-storage/solarisstudio/features/performance-analyzer-2292312.html">Solaris Analyzer</a>.
 Probably one of the best profilers to deep dive into the code at an instruction level. <a href="https://www.oracle.com/technetwork/server-storage/solarisstudio/features/performance-analyzer-2292312.html">Performance Analyzers</a> would require a post in itself.
 > * The <a href="https://www.oracle.com/technetwork/server-storage/solarisstudio/features/performance-analyzer-2292312.html">performance analyzer</a> for this run has be configured to capture resource stalls for the above code.
-> * Despite Java being an interpreted language, in practice it is opmtimized on-the-fly by a <a href="https://en.wikipedia.org/wiki/Just-in-time_compilation">JIT compiler</a>.
+> * Despite Java being an interpreted language, in practice, it is optimized on-the-fly by a <a href="https://en.wikipedia.org/wiki/Just-in-time_compilation">JIT compiler</a>.
 These are usually profile guided optimizations and topic for another day.
 The code shown by <a href="https://www.oracle.com/technetwork/server-storage/solarisstudio/features/performance-analyzer-2292312.html">Performance Analyzers</a> is <a href="https://en.wikipedia.org/wiki/Just-in-time_compilation">JIT compiler</a> generated.
-Typically we get this profile when the code has run for some time for it to be JIT compiled.
+Typically we get this profile when the code has run for some time for it to be JIT-compiled.

 ### Code walk through using Solaris Analyzer
 > * Measuring CPU cycles for the code